pelithne/adls-logto-eventhub/instructions.md

 #### Create a Python script to receive events

 Create a script called recv.py.
-Paste the following code into recv.py, replacing the ADDRESS, USER, and KEY values with the values you obtained from the Azure portal in the previous section:
+Paste the following code into recv.py, replacing the ADDRESS, USER, and KEY values with the values you obtained from the Azure portal in the previous section.
+Address=

 ````python
 import os
 import sys